7 Best Natural Caffeine Sources for a Jitter‑Free Pre‑Workout

 Person showing caution about caffeine intake before workout

-If you have anxiety, high blood pressure, or poor sleep quality — or if you’re pregnant — then caffeine use should be limited or avoided.
+If you have anxiety, high blood pressure, or poor sleep quality — or if you’re pregnant — caffeine use should be limited or avoided entirely.

-Even healthy athletes should avoid overdosing.
-I’ve seen clients double their caffeine thinking it’ll double their performance… but all they got was shaky hands and terrible sleep.
+Even healthy athletes can go overboard.
+I’ve seen clients double their caffeine, convinced it’ll double their performance — but all they got was shaky hands and a bad night’s sleep.

 My Coaching Experience with Natural Caffeine